Whiteknight/StoneFruit/README.md

 ```

 If your application does not use environments or only uses a single environment, you don't need to worry about it after setup.
 If you support multiple environments, you will be required to specify.
 In headless mode you must provide the name of the environment to use as the first argument on the command line.
 If you are running in interactive mode, StoneFruit will prompt you to select an environment before any verbs may be executed.
 You can change your current active environment at any time by using the `change-env` verb.

-### Verbs and `ICommandSource`

-Verbs are implemented in code with `ICommandVerb`.
-Each verb class must provide a `.Execute()` method.
-Any dependencies required by the class should be injected into the constructor.
-There are several types which can be injected by default, and more if you integrate your own DI/IoC container:

-* `ITerminalOutput` An abstraction over the output stream.
-By default wraps `System.Console` methods with a few helper methods thrown in (you can use `System.Console` if you prefer)
-* `IEnvironmentCollection` Provides access to the current environment and the list of possible environments
-* `CommandArguments` Provides access to the arguments passed to the verb, if any
-* `EngineState` Provides access to the internal state of the execution engine, allowing you to control program execution.
-* `ICommandSource` Provides access to all verbs in the system.

-When a verb is executed, a new instance of the corresponding `ICommandVerb` class is instantiated with appropriate arguments, and the `.Execute()` method is called.

-The `ICommandSource` abstraction is responsible for managing a list of available verbs.
-This is where your DI/IoC container is most useful: scanning assemblies in the solution to find available `ICommandVerb` implementations and then to construct them using available dependencies.

 ### Get Help